-Staff recommends that the City Council reviews and adopts the enclosed Ordinance consistent with the recommendation of the Planning Commission and Houghton Community Council (Enclosure A).
-The ordinance contains changes to the electric transmission corridor requirements as suggested by the City Council at its June 21, 2016 meeting.

-Following City Council action, the amendments in Houghton jurisdiction will be considered for final adoption by the Houghton Community Council at a future meeting.
+Adopt the enclosed Ordinance consistent with the recommendation of the Planning Commission and Houghton Community Council (Enclosure A).
+Following City Council action, the amendments in Houghton jurisdiction will be considered for final adoption by the Houghton Community Council at its July meeting.